Actively Recruiting

 - Metabolic, neoplastic, or debilitating disorders at baseline

-- Active or planned pregnancy during the trial
+- Active or planned pregnancy during trial

 - Cognitive impairment with MMSE score below 20

-- Weight less than 45 kg
+- Body weight less than 45 kg

-- Urinary albumin/creatinine ratio 20 mg/mmol or higher at enrollment
+- Urinary albumin/creatinine ratio 20 mg/mmol or higher

-- Chronic kidney disease stage 3 or higher (eGFR below 60 mL/min/1.73m2)
+- Chronic kidney disease stage 3 or higher with eGFR below 60 mL/min/1.73m² at screening

 AI-Screening